‘Though my heart is broken I will continue to sing.’ Wynonna Judd says at Hall of Fame ceremony - NewsBreak

 Charles is only the third Black artist to be inducted into the Country Music Hall of Fame, alongside Opry pioneer DeFord Bailey and Charley Pride.

 “Mr. Charles always stood his ground for what he loved,” said Valerie Ervin, president of the Ray Charles Foundation.
-“And country music was what he truly, truly loved.”Final day of Mississippi fest canceled after fatal shooting
+“And country music was what he truly, truly loved.”Combat death puts spotlight on Americans fighting in Ukraine

 The Hall of Fame also inducted two recordings musicians who were elemental to so many country songs and singers: Eddie Bayers and Pete Drake.